andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 ## Current Todos

+issue:
+  when buffer (e.g. vimrc) is open in another win, then the first win is scrolled to the top when reloaded in another window

 markbar could hold vimCommentTitles markbar should autoexpand any accidential folds (because there is marker text in the example text)